md3629/FPA/README.md

 - [x] **Performance Metrics and KPIs**: Defining and monitoring key performance indicators (KPIs) to assess the company's financial health and performance.

 - [x] **Scenario Analysis**: Assessing various financial scenarios to help the organization prepare for different potential outcomes and make informed decisions based on that analysis.

-FP&A professionals often work closely with executive management, providing financial information and insights that are essential for strategic planning and overall business success.
-The role requires a combination of financial expertise, analytical skills, and a deep understanding of the company's operations and industry dynamics.

 <br> **Key Topics:**

 | Section | Description|